Hello, I’m Billy Davidson. I started my online business about five years ago, easily the best decision I’ve ever made!

 If you’re completely new to the world of business this might sound a little like gambling.
 But it’s really not.
 All business requires capital, and entails risk.
 If you absolutely can’t accept the idea of risk then business isn’t for you.

-Of course Social Commissions isn’t about starting a traditional business.
+Of course the Social Commission App isn’t about starting a traditional business.
 Before the dawn of the internet, starting a business required significant capital and a substantial time commitment.
 It was something which required constant attention and guts.

 The internet has made it possible to start a business with hardly any capital at all, and you can work on it part-time, less than an hour a day if necessary.